jackuson14/jackuson14/README.md

 ### Hi there, I'm Ze-Cong - aka [Jackson Lee] 👋

-## I'm a Computer Science Student + Junior Developer
+## I'm a Junior Software Developer

-- 🔭 I’m currently working on mobile apps with React Native!
+- 🔭 I’m currently working on webapps as a fullstack developer

 ### Spotify Playing 🎧